alfrendo-silalahi/phonebook-api/README.md

-Please build phonebook-be-springboot with `./gradlew bootJar` or `./gradlew.bat bootJar` before use docker compose
+Please build phonebook-be-springboot with `./gradlew bootJar` or `./gradlew.bat bootJar` before use Docker Compose to run application

 Or run phonebook-be-springboot and phonebook-fe-react, and MySQL separately in local computer

 > Use IntelliJ or other IDE to run Spring Boot application or run `gradle bootRun`

-> Run React app with `npm run dev`
+> Run React app with `npm install` followed by `npm run dev`

 BASE URL API : http://localhost:8080